judimator/augurken/README.md

 # Install<a id="install"></a>

-Download the latest binary for your achitecture [here](https://github.com/judimator/augurken/releases/latest).
+Download the latest binary for your architecture [here](https://github.com/judimator/augurken/releases/latest).

 # Usage<a id="usage"></a>